sean-lamont/bait/README.md

 with e.g. Ubuntu instructions available here: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/

 ### Download database dump
 We provide preprocessed databases containing data necessary for experiments across all platforms.
-You can download these here [here](https://huggingface.co/datasets/sean-lamont/bait_mongodb/tree/main)
+You can download these [here](https://huggingface.co/datasets/sean-lamont/bait_mongodb/tree/main)

 You can save a current mongodb file for restoration with: